Security-Onion-Solutions/securityonion-docs/nids.rst

 - not officially managed/supported by Security Onion
 - license fee may or may not apply

-To add custom rulesets, navigate to :ref:`administration` --> Configuration, enable the ``Show all configurable settings`` option, then search for ``customRulesets``, and drilldown on the left side.
+If you would like to add custom rulesets, then you can do this with a configuration setting.
+In :ref:`soc`, navigate to :ref:`administration` --> Configuration.
+At the top of the page, click the ``Options`` menu and then enable the ``Show advanced settings`` option.
+Then filter for ``customRulesets`` and drilldown on the left side.

 Custom rulesets can be added either via URL or a local file placed on the Manager.